ryrych/pl-typo/README.md

 I have used it in various version of Kubuntu and in OpenSuse.

 ## How to install
-Content of `pl_typo_keyboard_layout` copy to `/usr/share/X11/xkb/symbols/pl`
+• Copy content of `pl_typo_keyboard_layout` to `/usr/share/X11/xkb/symbols/pl`

 `cat pl_typo_keyboard_layout | sudo tee -a /usr/share/X11/xkb/symbols/pl`

-Copy `evdev*` files to `/usr/share/X11/xkb/rules`
+• Copy `evdev*` files to `/usr/share/X11/xkb/rules`

 `sudo cp evdev.* /usr/share/X11/xkb/rules/`

-Run in terminal
+• In terminal run

 `setxkbmap -layout pl -variant typographic -v`

-In keyboard layout switcher in your system choose the new layout
+• In keyboard layout switcher in your system choose the new layout

 ## Need help?
 I provide it as is.
 Though I'm kind of ‘power user’ I only use Linux to get things done, not to play around it.
 That’s why